gluppler/Kibble/prisma/RLS_NOTES.md

 # Row Level Security (RLS) Configuration Notes

+## ⚠️ IMPORTANT: RLS is DISABLED for NextAuth.js Compatibility

+**Status**: RLS is **DISABLED** on all tables because Kibble uses **NextAuth.js**, not Supabase Auth.

+**Why**: RLS policies use `auth.uid()` (Supabase Auth function), which returns `NULL` when using NextAuth.js.
+This causes all database queries to fail because the policies always evaluate to false.

+**Security**: Application-level permissions in `lib/permissions.ts` handle all access control.
+All API routes validate user permissions before database queries.

 ## Overview

-This document explains the RLS configuration for Kibble's database tables in Supabase.
+This document explains the RLS configuration (or lack thereof) for Kibble's database tables.

-## Tables with RLS Enabled
+## Tables with RLS Status

+**Current Status**: RLS is **DISABLED** on all tables for NextAuth.js compatibility.

+**Previous Configuration** (before NextAuth.js migration):
-The following tables have Row Level Security enabled with appropriate policies:
+The following tables previously had Row Level Security enabled with policies:

 1. **User** - Users can only access their own profile
 2. **Board** - Users can only access their own boards